 Thank you again for raising the important topic of paid leave and for the opportunity to share our expertise and concerns.
-We look forward to furthering discussions with the Committee to ensure that legislation supports rather than hinders the ability of employers to continue to provide paid leave benefits.
+We look forward to furthering discussions with you and all interested parties to ensure that legislation supports rather than hinders the ability of employers to continue to provide paid leave benefits.
 If you would like to discuss our concerns or our paper, please do not hesitate to contact me at arobinson@eric.org or (703) 899-7780.